 Summer has officially arrived and LQCC is back and expanded to seven regions in the state of Michigan!
 There is no better time to put your community spirit to work right in your own backyard.
 To help your neighborhood celebrate your great places, we're offering grants to an individual or organization with a plan to make their neighborhood a livelier place.
 Perhaps the neighborhood park is calling out for a weekly tai chi class, open to all?
 Might a few well-placed chairs invite visitors to engage with one another?
 Will a local merchant work with you to offer a cooking demonstration in tandem with a fresh market to local college students on a budget?
 Thought about sprucing up a dilapidated wall with a mural?
 Is there an alley, parking lot or cul de sac available for movie night or a local group performance?
 Make it happen with LQCC!

 Project for Public Spaces (PPS) has been working has been working to help people create and sustain public spaces that build stronger communities since 1975, and have completed projects in over 2,500 communities in 40 countries and all 50 US states.
 Lighter Quicker Cheaper is a concept that PPS developed and advocates for continued local placemaking development and sustainability.
 Visit the Project for Public Spaces homepage to get more information and see some of the projects that they have already completed.

-The Michigan Association of REALTORS® (MAR) is a 501(c)(6) non-profit organization formed in 1915 and is based in Lansing, Michigan.
-The MAR is the recognized public policy and legal advocate for private property rights and for the real estate industry and is the recognized statewide resource (clearinghouse) for professional development, business services, and knowledge exchange in service to 21,500 REALTORS® and industry professionals statewide.
+Michigan Realtors® is a 501(c)(6) non-profit organization formed in 1915 and is based in Lansing, Michigan.
+The Michigan Realtors® are the recognized public policy and legal advocate for private property rights and for the real estate industry and is the recognized statewide resource (clearinghouse) for professional development, business services, and knowledge exchange in service to 21,500 Realtors® and industry professionals statewide.